Portsmouth Naval Shipyard: History

 Prisoners of war from the Spanish–American War were encamped in 1898 on the grounds of the base.
 In 1905, construction began on the Portsmouth Naval Prison, a military prison dubbed "The Castle" because of its resemblance to a crenellated castle.
 It was the principal prison for the Navy and Marine Corps, as well as housing for many German U-boat crews after capture, until it closed in 1974.
 Also in 1905, the Portsmouth Navy Yard hosted the Treaty of Portsmouth which ended the Russo-Japanese War.
 For arranging the peace conference, President Theodore Roosevelt won the 1906 Nobel Peace Prize.
 Delegates met in the General Stores Building, now the Administration Building (called Building 86).
 In 2005, a summer-long series of events marked the 100th anniversary of the signing of the treaty, including a visit by a Navy destroyer, a parade, and a re-enactment of the arrival of diplomats from the two nations.

 During World War I, the shipyard began constructing submarines, with L-8 being the first ever built by a U. S. navy yard.
 Meanwhile, the base continued to overhaul and repair surface vessels.
 Consequently, the workforce grew to nearly 5,000 civilians.
 It grew to almost 25,000 civilians in World War II when over 70 submarines were constructed at the yard, with a record of 4 launched in a single day.
 When the war ended, the shipyard became the Navy's center for submarine design and development.
 In 1953, Albacore revolutionized submarine design around the world with its teardrop hull and round cross-section.
 It is now a museum and tourist attraction in Portsmouth.
 Swordfish, the first nuclear-powered submarine built at the base, was launched in 1957.
 The last submarine built here was Sand Lance, launched in 1969.
 Today the shipyard provides overhaul, refueling, and modernization work.

+In 1965, Secretary of Defense Robert McNamara ordered the closure of 95 military bases which included the Portsmouth Naval Yard, but Portsmouth received a ten-year extension before the order to close was ultimately rescinded by President Richard Nixon in 1971.